sirtyilas/PhotoShopAccounts/README.md

 ## Deployment

 Run with java command and will deploy
-It will be updated to work with docker on AWS and later on kubanetes
+It will be updated to work with docker on AWS and later on kubanetes.
+Its going to be rocking then.

 ## How To Contribute

 DONT!! :-)

+Ok at least tak to me then.